Story Consistency

 Novarrium's Logic-Locking prevents plot holes before they happen.
 Try it free.

-Start Writing Free3.
-Conflicting Signals
+Start Writing Free

 Sometimes a previous chapter accidentally references the wrong detail, and the AI takes that as the latest truth.
 If a metaphor in chapter 8 compared someone's gaze to "warm chocolate" (meaning warmth, not eye color), the AI might interpret that as establishing brown eyes — and maintain the error going forward.